dimagi/commcare-hq/README.md

 + On Mac OS X, if Pillow complains that it can't find freetype, make sure freetype is installed with `brew install freetype`.
 Then create a symlink with: `ln -s /usr/local/include/freetype2 /usr/local/include/freetype`.

-+ If you have an authentication error running `./manage.py syncdb` the first time, open `pg_hba.conf` (`/etc/postgresql/9.1/main/pg_hba.conf` on Ubuntu) and change the line "local all all peer" to "local all all md5".
++ If you have an authentication error running `./manage.py migrate` the first time, open `pg_hba.conf` (`/etc/postgresql/9.1/main/pg_hba.conf` on Ubuntu) and change the line "local all all peer" to "local all all md5".